Interpretable NLG for Task-oriented Dialogue Systems with Heterogeneous Rendering Machines: Introduction

 To generalize NLG models to low-frequency and unseen slot values, prior methods mostly adopt the delexicalization technique, where slot values in the utterance are replaced with corresponding placeholders~\citep{wen-etal-2015-stochastic,wen-etal-2015-semantically,tran-nguyen-2017-natural}.
 While delexicalization, to some extent, has improved the interpretability, it's applicable for delexicalizable slots only, and therefore has limited usage.
 This is especially apparent in datasets with the majority of slots being reworded, e.g., E2E-NLG dataset~\citep{novikova-etal-2017-e2e}.
 Moreover, \citet{nayak2017plan,juraska-etal-2018-deep} observe that using delexicalization can result in lexical errors.
 Visualizing attention weight is another approach to understanding neural generators.
-However, many works \citep{juraska-etal-2018-deep} have found that it's hard to reach meaningful interpretability.
+However, many works \citep{jain-wallace-2019-attention} have found that it's hard to reach meaningful interpretability.

 In this work, we present a novel framework, heterogeneous rendering machines (HRM), that is both end-to-end and interpretable.
 Through using HRM as the decoder, we can interpret the mapping from input a DA to an utterance.
 HRM consists of a renderer set and a mode switcher.
 The renderer set is a collection of multiple decoders that vary in structure and functionality.
-In implementation, we set a conditional sequence generator~\citep{bahdanau2014neural} to render indicative slots and reworded slots, a pointer network~\citep{vinyals2015pointer} to explicitly copy the values of delexicalizable slots, and a language model~\citep{mikolov2010recurrent,Li_Yao_Qin_Peng_Liu_Li_2020} to produce context-agnostic words.
-As a result, delexicalization is unnecessary.
+In implementation, we set a conditional sequence generator~\citep{sutskever2014sequence,bahdanau2014neural,li2020rewriter} to render indicative slots and reworded slots, a pointer network~\citep{vinyals2015pointer} to explicitly copy the values of delexicalizable slots, and a language model~\citep{mikolov2010recurrent,Li_Yao_Qin_Peng_Liu_Li_2020} to produce context-agnostic words.
 The mode switcher is a discrete latent variable that selects a proper decoder from the renderer set for every generation step.
-We try using Gumbel-softmax~\citep{jang2016categorical} and VQ-VAE~\citep{van2017neural} for the selection.
+We explore using two techniques, Gumbel-softmax~\citep{jang2016categorical} and VQ-VAE~\citep{van2017neural}, for the selection.
 Furthermore, a hierarchical encoder is adopted to represent DA as a collection of coarse-grained semantic units.
 We use a slot-level LSTM~\citep{hochreiter1997long} to encode slot values and a DA-level self-attention mechanism~\citep{vaswani2017attention} to capture the semantic correlations among them.

 Extensive experiments are conducted on multiple benchmark datasets.
 In terms of automatic metrics, our model is competitive with the existing state-of-the-art method.
 Qualitative analysis shows that our model is capable of interpreting the rendering process well.
 We also conduct human evaluation to confirm the effectiveness of our method.